scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 one error found
 ```

-The following code is the correct way to express the program in question:
+The following snippet is the correct way to express the program in question:

 ```scala
 implied for String = "foo"